symPiotr/amplicon_analysis_pipeline/README.md

 &nbsp;

 ### Section 3.
-The overview of the amplicon analysis pipeline
+The key steps in the amplicon analysis pipeline
 Our current bioinformatic pipeline follows these steps:
 * Split up the amplicon libraries into datasets corresponding to different targets.
 Each of them will be analyzed separately.
 * For all libraries in your experiment, for your chosen target (COI or 16S rRNA), assemble reads into contigs.
 The procedure is somewhat different for ITS.
-* Quality-filter contigs, rename them.
+* Quality-filter contigs, rename them, trim primers and any flanking sequences.
-* Trim primers from contigs.
 * Dereplicate data: identify groups of identical sequences, pick representatives.
-* Sort reads by size, remove singletons.
+Remove singletons.
 * Denoise data - identify error-free genotypes (= ASVs, zOTUs).
-* Compute zOTU table - check how many times each of the zOTUs is found in each of the libraries.
+Compute zOTU table - check how many times each of the zOTUs is found in each of the libraries.
 * Assign taxonomy to your zOTUs.
-* OTU picking and chimera removal using zOTUs as input.
-* Compute OTU table.
+* Identify and remove chimeras, pick OTUs, compute OTU table.
+* Template quantification using spike-ins
+* Filter reagent contaminants
 * Data interpretation, visualization, diversity analyses... a complicated piece that will be developed!

-The recommended  details of these steps, for different targets, are provided below!
+The outline of these steps is provided below.
+In most cases, you will be directed to detailed pipelines.
+At least, that's the plan.

 &nbsp;